swapnil110399/Demo-repo/README.md

-This is used to learn and try GIT
+This is used to learn and try GIT.

-this is the new edit
+This is the new edit.